 1. Freezing on contact with a cooled surface, the product plate

-Some of them require slow freezing and others faster
+Some of them require slow freezing, and others faster

-freezing to achieve a high quality final product.
+freezing to achieve a high-quality end product.

-The product dries on surfaces that can absorb heat.
-As the drying continues,
+The product dries on the surfaces that can absorb heat.
+As drying continues,

 pulls the ice core into the center of the product.

 To avoid damage to the product, the maximum allowable temperature for it is allowed